About Cantor Fred Scheff

 In 1988, Mrs. Beatrice B. Bazarsky came to meet with Rabbi Jagolinzer to discuss the possibility of building a religious school on the grounds of the Temple, dedicated to the memory of her beloved husband, Samuel Zilman Bazarsky.
 After a vote by the membership of Temple Shalom, Mrs. Bazarsky erected a brick building adjoining the Temple, with four fully-equipped classrooms.
 The School, open to all students from Newport County and surrounding areas, was formally dedicated in September, 1989, as The Samuel Zilman Bazarsky Religious School, with 39 students enrolled, and a faculty of four.

 Through the years, both the the Temple and the School have continued to prosper and flourish.
-The congregational membership has more than doubled since its inception, and the School boasts an enrollment of 75 students.
+The congregational membership has more than doubled since its inception, and the School, at its height. boasted an enrollment of 75 students.

 During its 42 years of existence, Temple Shalom, the Conservative Congregation of Newport County, has become well-known for its services and its multifaceted activities.
 The Temple serves as a beacon of spirituality, collegiality, and education to the Jewish community.